Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2 id="workplace">💼 An Enneagram 3 in the Workplace</h2>

-Enneagram Type 3 individuals, or "The Achiever," are highly driven and goal-oriented, making them well-suited for the workplace.
+Enneagram Type 3 individuals are highly driven and goal-oriented, making them well-suited for the workplace.

+They are Stereotypically workaholics.
 They are ambitious and results-driven, often focused on achieving success and advancing their careers.
 They are often skilled at networking and building relationships, which can be a valuable asset in many industries.

 In the workplace, Type 3s are very competitive and often strive to be the best in their field.
 They are self-confident and natural leaders who inspire and motivate others to achieve their goals.
 They are often skilled at strategic planning and have a talent for seeing the big picture, which allows them to make sound business decisions.